armonkahil/unit-4-game/README.md

 ## [Animate.CSS](https://daneden.github.io/animate.css/)

 ### This is a simple Jquery assignment.
 I could not decide on a theme for this assignment.
 So I designed it in way that allows it to easily be changed.
 All of the specific theme components are stored on the object variable char1.
-To play Stars Wars RPG, uncomment the Star Wars variable section and comment out the Space Balls section.
+Comment the Stars Wars variables for a surprise.

 ### I appreciate authenticity.
 So, I have the actual Swartz Saber sound.